-But anyway, we hadn’t come to Santiago for Santiago’s sake.
-Two of us were here to meet a familiar face from a prior time and place, while the other two were lured by Lollapalooza.
+We hadn’t come to Santiago for Santiago per se.
+Two of us were there to see a familiar face from a prior time and place, while the other two were Lollapaloozas.
 Bands like Red Hot Chili Peppers, Arcade Fire, The Wailers, New Order and Nine Inch Nails headlined that year, expelling artists like Phoenix and Vampire Weekend to the ranks of “rest of the line-up”.

-“Hey Ezra”, one of my friends shouted at the celebrity unsuspectingly scuffling up the hill with his book.
-“See you tomorrow,“ she set forth.
+“Hey Ezra,” one of my friends shouted at the unsuspecting guy, shuffling up the hill with his book, “see you tomorrow!“

 “On Sunday,” was all he replied into the Friday air.

-Naturally, Kant's principals are noble, intact, and upright, while mine dangled lazily between mischievous and preposterous.
-But, from a pragmatic point of view no harm was done and this factual utilitarian reality was more convenient for me that day.
+Naturally, Kant's principals on intention are noble, intact, and upright, while mine were lazy at best.
+Pragmatically speaking though, it was more of a no harm, no foul situation and this factual utilitarian reality was more convenient for me that day.